 Create a picture of cats and dogs using pencils which show foreground and distance.

-Write a fact file.

 Year 3: Autumn 2

 Link 1: know how to make a paper-mâché animal

-Share read about paper.
+Watch the YouTube video that shows how to make a paper mâché cat.

-Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone
+Flashback 4, Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone /how to draw a cat/ artists from previous topics

-Revise what they have learnt previously about montage and paper.
+Revise what they have learnt previously about montage and paper and how to draw cats

-Learn the concept of paper mache.
-Learn how to create a papier-mache cat.

-Write the instructions into their sketch books.

-Write an advert for the papier-macheLink 2: know how to make a paper-mache animal

-Share read about paper.
+Learn the concept of paper mâché.
+In sketch book design a cat that they will make out of paper mâché – write about what it will look like, what colours etc.

+Link 2: revise the design of the paper mâché cat (3 weeks)

+Look on pin interest at the 200+ images of paper mâché cats – discuss the designs and colours revisiting knowledge about colour theory.

-Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone
+Flashback 4, Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone /

-Revise how paper-mâché works.
+Revise how paper-mâché works. – then make the cat and decorate as planned in the design phase of the project.

-Create and paint a paper-mache Egyptian sarcophagus.

-Write an advert for the papier mache

-Linked curriculum learning objective: know how to make a paper-mache Christmas bauble

-Share read about paper.

-Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone

-Design in their sketch books different paper-mache baubles.

-Create the finished baubles to fit on a Christmas tree.

-Write an advert for the papier mache

 Year 3: Spring 1

-Link 1: know what a reflection looks like in art
+Link 1: know what a silhouette artist is and how they use reflections of the silhouette in their work

-YouTubeShare read about reflections.
+Watch the YouTube video – silhouette artists do not trace a shadow

-Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone
+Flashback 4, Long-term memory quizzes, games and revision: Piet Mondrian/ montage/ David Hockney/ Hokusai/ Monet/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern/ tone / what is a reflection

 Learn how to depict reflections in art: pictures of famous reflection paintings (Venice Twilight & Water Lillies - Monet, Fighting Temeraire - Turner, Rain's Rustle - Afremov) – make notes and sketches.